spaceCamel/hal-feed-consumer/README.md

 Health checks and metrics
 -------------------------

-Build-in health checks and metrics are available by default using [codahale metrics](http://metrics.codahale.com/):
+Built-in health checks and metrics are available by default using [codahale metrics](http://metrics.codahale.com/):

-Codahale metric and health check registries can be retrieved via your feed consumer configuration class:
+Codahale metric and health check registries can be retrieved from your feed consumer configuration class:

 ```java
 final HealthCheckRegistry healthCheckRegistry = feedConsumer.getHealthCheckRegistry();